MaxPhal/nnUNet4SoilXrayCT/README.md

 # Welcome

-This repository contains the code and documentation to run the complete nnUNet pipeline from processing, training and inference on 3D X-ray CT images.

-If you used this repository and associated code for your own work, please cite the following references:
+This repository contains the code and documentation to run the complete nnUNet pipeline on X-ray CT images of soil samples.
+It was developed in the framework of a collaboration between the Department of Soil System Sciences of the [Helmholtz Center for Environmental Research](https://www.ufz.de/) and the Applied Computer Vision Lab of [Helmholtz Imaging](https://www.helmholtz-imaging.de/).
+The main purpose of the collaboration was to promote and ease the adpotion of deep learning for image segmentation tasks in soil science, with a focus on 3D X-ray CT images.
+In that prospect, we provide a detailed explanation on how to transition from a 3D image stack to nnUNet predictions.
+The repository was written asumming (almost) no prerequisite programming experience from the user.
+In this way, we hope that it can reach a broader audience.
+If you used this repository and associated code for your own work, make sure to cite the following references to acknowledge our effort:
 ````
 Isensee, F., Jaeger, P. F., Kohl, S. A., Petersen, J., & Maier-Hein, K. H. (2021). nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation.
 Nature methods, 18(2), 203-211. https://doi.org/10.1038/s41592-020-01008-z